NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Kingmaker/Ilthuliak.md

     desc: "DC 44, attack +36; __2nd __  _[[Spells/Darkness|Darkness (At Will)]]_"

   - name: "Breath Weapon"
-    desc: "`pf2:2` (acid,arcane) Ilthuliak breathes a spray of acid that deals 22d6 acid damage in a 100 foot line (DC 44 Reflex check save).\n\nShe can't use Breath Weapon again for 1d4 rounds."
+    desc: "`pf2:2` (acid,arcane) Ilthuliak breathes a spray of acid that deals 22d6 acid damage in a 100-foot line (DC 44 Reflex check save).\n\nShe can't use Breath Weapon again for 1d4 rounds."

   - name: "Corrupt Water"
     desc: "`pf2:1` (arcane,concentrate) **Frequency** Once per day\n* * *\n\n**Effect** The dragon permanently befouls 10 cubic feet of liquid within 90 feet.
 The liquid becomes undrinkable and unable to support water-breathing life.\n\nThis destroys liquid magic or alchemical items if they're of a lower level than the dragon (a creature can attempt a DC 41 Will check save to protect liquids in its possession).
 This doesn't affect liquids in a creature's body."